federico-pi/capstone-portfolio/README.md

 # Capstone Portfolio
-A page showcasing my skills and the projects I've been working on.
+A portfolio showcasing my skills and the projects I've been working on.